-DIRECTORATE AREA OF RISK/IMPROVEMENT OWNER Corporate Services Risk of future financial sustainability due to vulnerability from lower reserves than other similar councils, the possibility of borrowing to fund capital investment, uncertainty of the timing and outcome of the Governments intended funding review potentially impacting on retained business rates and NHB and increases to debts.
+Improvement Comments Risk of future financial sustainability due to vulnerability from lower reserves than other similar councils, the possibility of borrowing to fund capital investment, uncertainty of the timing and outcome of the Governments intended funding review potentially impacting on retained business rates and NHB and increases to debts.
 Should there be the need to make savings to fund any shortfall in finances then there could be a need to fund any one off costs of any service reductions.
 A similar financial vulnerability also exists in the HRA in the context of the need to maximise income including debt recovery and the risk of changes to the government rent charging policies.
+This risk remains and an updated risk has been included as an action for 2023/24.

-Director of Corporate Services Housing & Communities Improve to the monitoring arrangements to detect Council tax fraud and follow up on NFI matches.
-Develop and approve an Asset Management Plan to support the HRA business plan thereby informing the capital strategy and 5 year capital programme for the HRA Following debt profiling work devise and implement an action plan for the management of long standing debt, primarily relating to housing rents and sundry debts.
-Director for Housing & Communities Growth & Regeneration Implement Recommendations arising from the internal audit review of planning enforcement and continue to implement the actions arising form the planning services review.
-Director for Growth & Regeneration Develop and approve and Asset management plan following the stock condition surveys on General Fund assets
+Director of Housing & Communities

+Improvement Comments Improve the monitoring arrangements to detect Council tax fraud and follow up on NFI matches.
+This has been actioned Develop and approve an Asset Management Plan to support the HRA business plan thereby informing the capital strategy and 5 year capital programme for the HRA This has been completed with a business plan and asset management plan approved in 2022/23 Following debt profiling work devise and implement an action plan for the management of long standing debt, primarily relating to housing rents and sundry debts.
+Scrutiny considered this in 2022/23 and were satisfied with the progress made with regard to sundry debts.
+Further work is required with regard to housing rents but this is no longer considered significant to remain as an action in the Annual governance Statement